-Luk Koon Hoo, aged 58, BBS, JP
+Luk Koon Hoo, aged 59, BBS, JP

 Mr. Luk is an independent non-executive Director of the Company, the chairman of the audit committee and a member of both the remuneration committee and nomination committee of the Company.
 He is a retired banker, and has 30 years of comprehensive experience in accounting and financial management.
 He began at Hang Seng Bank in 1975 as a trainee officer.
 He was appointed as personal assistant to the deputy general manager and held that office from 1987 to 1989.
 Mr. Luk served as the head of financial control in 1989, as director and deputy chief executive in 1994 and as managing director and deputy chief executive from 1996 to his retirement in May 2005.
-Regarding Mr. Luk's other directorships, he is an independent non-executive director of China Properties Group Limited, Wheelock Properties Limited and Hung Hing Printing Group Limited (companies listed on the main board of the Hong Kong Stock Exchange) and is an independent non-executive director of Wharf T&T Limited, AXA General Insurance Hong Kong Limited and Octopus Cards Limited.
+Regarding Mr. Luk's other directorships, he is an independent non-executive director of China Properties Group Limited, Hung Hing Printing Group Limited and i-Cable Communications Limited (companies listed on the main board of the Stock Exchange) and is an independent nonexecutive director of Wharf T&T Limited, AXA General Insurance Hong Kong Limited and Octopus Cards Limited.
+He has ceased to be an independent non-executive director of Wheelock Properties Limited (a company delisted on the Stock Exchange on 22 July 2010).
 Mr. Luk also serves as a council member and the treasurer of The Chinese University of Hong Kong, a member of Town Planning Board and as a member of the Operations Review Committee of ICAC.
-Mr. Luk also served in the past on the Court and Council of Hong Kong Baptist University, the Advisory Committee on New Broad-based Taxes, the Personal Data (Privacy) Advisory Committee, the Central Policy Unit of the Hong Kong Government, the Statistics Advisory Board, the Broadcasting Authority, the Board of Trustees of the Sir Edward Youde Memorial Fund and the Advisory Committee, the Investor Education Advisory Committee of the Securities and Futures Commission and Barristers Disciplinary Tribunal Panel.
+Mr. Luk also served in the past on the Court and Council of Hong Kong Baptist University, the Advisory Committee on New Broadbased Taxes, the Personal Data (Privacy) Advisory Committee, the Central Policy Unit of the Hong Kong Government, the Statistics Advisory Board, the Broadcasting Authority, the Board of Trustees of the Sir Edward Youde Memorial Fund and the Advisory Committee, the Investor Education Advisory Committee of the Securities and Futures Commission and Barristers Disciplinary Tribunal Panel.
 He was an appointed member of the Hong Kong Legislative Council from 1992 to 1995, and also a member of the first Election Committee of the Legislative Council.
 He holds a Bachelor of Social Sciences Degree in Statistics from The University of Hong Kong and a Master of Business Administration Degree from The Chinese University of Hong Kong.
 He is a fellow of The Hong Kong Institute of Bankers.
 Mr. Luk is a Non-official Justice of the Peace and was awarded the honour of Bronze Bauhinia Star in 2004 in recognition of his contributions to public services.
 Mr. Luk was appointed as a non-executive Director of the Group in January 2006.

-Patrick Thomas Siewert, aged 54
+Patrick Thomas Siewert, aged 55